r-grandorder/tri-hermes/en/pages/heiankyo.md

 **--SECTION BREAK--:**

 **Narration:**
 &mdash;The River Horikawa.

 **Narration:**
 At the return bridge on Ichijo-oji.

 **Man with a Long Sword:**
 ......

 **Man with a Long Sword:**
 ...There, young lady.

 **Young Girl:**
-Yes.Lord Judicial Officer.
+Yes.
+Lord Judicial Officer.

 **Young Girl:**
 What business would you desire of me at such a late hour?

 **Man with a Long Sword:**
 ......

 **Man with a Long Sword:**
 ...Judicial Officer?

 **Man with a Long Sword:**
-Certainly, it seems to look that way.No.
-I’m no longer a Judicial Officer.
+Certainly, it seems to look that way.
+No. I’m no longer a Judicial Officer.

 **Young Girl:**
 ...?

 **Man with a Long Sword:**
-I am a warrior.A retainer of Settsu.
+I am a warrior.
+A retainer of Settsu.

 **Young Girl:**
 Then, there’s the rumours of the famous Genji...

 **Man with a Long Sword:**
-You’re certainly knowledgeable, young lady.Well then&mdash;
+You’re certainly knowledgeable, young lady.
+Well then&mdash;

 **Man with a Long Sword:**
 You know that we of the Genji clan serve the Lord Minister of the Left,expressly for the protection of the ruling Capital.

 **Young Girl:**
-Y-Yes!Of course!
+Y-Yes!
+Of course!

 **Young Girl:**
 Everyone who lives in the Capital,owe their lives to the Warriors of Genji.

 **Young Girl:**
 Thank you very much...